James Frampton

 • Representing the successful Claimant in a two-day domestic arbitration hearing in relation to defective groundworks.

-• Acting, as junior counsel to Sam Townend, in various proceedings involving the National Housing Building Counsel (NHBC), the market leading insurer of new and refurbished residential properties in the UK.
+• Acting, as junior counsel to Sam Townend and unled, in various proceedings involving the National Housing Building Counsel (NHBC), the market leading insurer of new and refurbished residential properties in the UK.

 • Representing (as sole counsel) the successful applicant for a final charging order in the High Court (TCC).